F-1 Optional Practical Training (OPT)

-- Work for hire.
-This is also commonly referred to as 1099 employment where an individual performs a service based on a contractual relationship rather than an employment relationship.
+- Work for hire (commonly referred to as "1099 employment").
+This is a type of employment where an individual performs a service based on a contractual relationship rather than an employment relationship.
 If requested by DHS, students must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.

 - Self-employed business owner.
 Students may start a business and be self-employed.
-In this situation, the student must work full-time (at least 20 hours/week).
+In this situation, the student must work full-time (at least 20 hours per week).
 The student must be able to prove that he or she has the proper business licenses and is actively engaged in a business related to the student’s degree program.